uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 Names of participants should be replaced with pseudonyms in all documents.
 It is important to protect participant anonymity, even in the case that reporting seems harmless.

-Be prepared to discuss your design research with other teams and the course staff.
+In class and section, be prepared to discuss your design research with other teams and the course staff.

 ### Grading